 Favorite Sights on our Cross Country Road Trip

 On our way out of the Pacific Northwest, we made a stop in the Dalles, Oregon to say goodbye to our best friends.
+We were excited to show them how excited we were about buying a camper trailer, but sad to say goodbye for the time being.
 This was along our planned route, so there were no delays or complications.
 As we drove past Multnomah Falls, the whole Columbia Gorge waterfall area was absolutely beautiful and overflowing.
 It was like a goodbye waterfall show.

 From there we made it to Twin Falls, Idaho.
 We were able to secure a campsite at the KOA Journey in Twin Falls.
 Thank goodness, because we came to learn that almost all campgrounds across the USA were not accepting reservations unless you were a full-time camper or in transition for only one night.
 The next day we visited Shoshone Falls before continuing our drive.
 Wow!
 It was amazing, and so many rainbows!

 From Twin Falls, we headed south through Utah.
 We’d hoped to visit a few National Parks, but they were all closed.
 The town of Moab (Arches NP) was dead, with just a few blinking neon signs to welcome us.
 We found a tiny campground where we paid by dropping money through a slot.
 We never even saw a person.

 We then drove FOREVER through New Mexico.
 There was graffiti about wearing masks and social distancing, which was both scary and encouraging.
 Once out of New Mexico, we were in Texas.